DavidHrncir/Fivetran_CSDK_Snowflake_HOL/AGR_Agriculture_Livestock_Health_Monitoring/agr-lab-guide.md

 pip install fivetran-connector-sdk
 ```

-3. Let's debug our code.
-In the terminal by running the following commands. **fivetran reset** tells your local SDK system that all files and temporary databases should be reset for a brand new run. **fivetran debug** tells your local SDK system that it should mimic locally what Fivetran would be doing in Fivetran's environment.
+3. Let's debug our code in the terminal by running the following commands. **fivetran reset** tells your local SDK system that all files and temporary databases should be reset for a brand new run. **fivetran debug** tells your local SDK system that it should mimic locally what Fivetran would be doing in Fivetran's environment.
 You will notice that you must pass in the **--configuration configuration.json** parameter for the debug command since you could be testing multiple types of configurations during a development/testing cycle.
 ```bash
 fivetran reset
 fivetran debug --configuration configuration.json
 ```
 ***PAUSE: Let's analyze what is happening behind the scenes.***

-4. Once debug completes, you are able to open a tool like dBeaver and open the DuckDB and inspect the contents.  **Ensure you disconnect** the tool from the database when done since most tools will lock the database while open.
+4. Once debug completes, you are able to open a tool like dBeaver and open the DuckDB in the projects **files** folder and inspect the contents.  **Ensure you disconnect** the tool from the database when done since most tools will lock the database while open.

 5. If you let the code run to the end, you should see a statement that 600 rows were replicated/upserted.